dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/sl-python-sdk.md

 <TabItem value="async" label="Async installation">

 Async installation means your program can start a task and then move on to other tasks while waiting for the first one to finish.

-It can handle many tasks at once without waiting, making it faster and more efficient for larger tasks or when you need to manage multiple tasks at the same time.
+This can handle many tasks at once without waiting, making it faster and more efficient for larger tasks or when you need to manage multiple tasks at the same time.

+For more details, refer to [asyncio](https://docs.python.org/3/library/asyncio.html).

 ```bash
 pip install dbt-sl-sdk[async]
 ```

+Since the [Python ADBC driver](https://github.com/apache/arrow-adbc/tree/main/python/adbc_driver_manager) doesn't yet support asyncio natively, `dbt-sl-sdk` uses a [`ThreadPoolExecutor`](https://github.com/dbt-labs/semantic-layer-sdk-python/blob/5e52e1ca840d20a143b226ae33d194a4a9bc008f/dbtsl/api/adbc/client/asyncio.py#L62) to run `query` and `list dimension-values` (all operations that are done with ADBC).
+This is why you might see multiple Python threads spawning.

+If you're using async frameworks like [FastAPI](https://fastapi.tiangolo.com/) or [Strawberry](https://github.com/strawberry-graphql/strawberry), installing the sync version of the SDK will block your event loop and can significantly slow down your program.
+In this case, we strongly recommend using async installation.

 </TabItem>
 </Tabs>